 Should there be a shortage of vaccine, the target populations would consist of:

-After the target groups, people aged 25-64 years should get the vaccine.
+After the target groups, people aged 25 to 64 years should get the vaccine.
 Older adults (over 65 years) will be the last group to receive the vaccine.
 Older adults have been less likely to become infected with this flu than younger people.

-The nasal spray will be given in 2 doses one month apart for children aged 2-9 years.
+The nasal spray will be given in 2 doses 1 month apart for children aged 2 to 9 years.
 Talk to your child's doctor about what is best for your child.
-People aged 10-49 years will only need one dose of the nasal spray vaccine.
+People aged 10 to 49 years will only need 1 dose of the nasal spray vaccine.

-The shot will be given in 2 doses one month apart to children aged 6 months to 9 years.
-Some doctors say it is fine to give the doses 3 weeks apart, instead of one month apart.
+The shot will be given in 2 doses 1 month apart to children aged 6 months to 9 years.
+Some doctors say it is fine to give the doses 3 weeks apart, instead of 1 month apart.
 Talk to your child's doctor about what is best for your child.
-People aged 10 years and older will only need one dose.
+People aged 10 years and older will only need 1 dose.

 Flu season can begin as early as October and last as late as April or May.
 The best time to get vaccinated is as soon as the vaccine becomes available.
 Doing so will protect you before the flu comes to your community.
 The flu season can extend into the spring, so it is important to still get vaccinated if you did not do so early in the season.